How programs like Wholesome Wave are getting fresh food to all.

 Corporations show support for Wholesome Wave’s push to provide access to local fruits and vegetables.
 Whole Foods Market, Stonyfield, and Kashi are just a few of the several companies that make an impact in the Wave movement.
 Other foundations and partners have stepped forward to see this project through in hopes of healthier communities in the future.

 As the project continues, others are joining in the push for healthy, affordable foods.
 Almost 30 states have adopted at least one of the three programs that Wholesome Wave has developed, and more continue to follow.
-The 2012 farm bill recently just passed a new version that gives SNAP $100 million for the incentive programs it’s a part of, such as Wholesome Wave and other similar projects.
-This will help reinvigorate the program and its participants, and provide more opportunities for future American farmers.

 How To Afford Good Food